Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 If you don’t want to shoe your horse in the traditional way, it’s important to still protect their hooves from wear and tear.

 One of the most popular alternatives is using hoof boots.
-(They’re especially good for horses that are ridden long distances or on roads.)
-Hoof boots are durable and are often made from a synthetic material.
+They’re especially good for horses that are ridden long distances or on roads.

 Cavallo is the most respected producer, and there are several styles and sizes of hoof boots available on Amazon.

-If hoof boots aren’t your cup of tea, you can try glue-on shoes, hoof wraps, and rubber shoes.
+If hoof boots aren’t your cup of tea, you can check into glue-on shoes, hoof wraps, and rubber shoes.
 Or, chat with your farrier and vet about whether your horse may be able to go barefoot.
-Barefoot horses still require routine trimming, but no shoes.
+Barefoot horses still require routine trimming, but don’t wear shoes.

 Frequently Asked Questions